Thanks to ads on Facebook, attracting traffic to your website is easier than ever. But getting those visitors to convert?

 When working with retargeting campaigns, remember that the “users” and “audiences” seeing your Facebook ads are real people.

-This means that if you’re too aggressive at following a retargeted user across the web, they may get annoyed.
+This means that if you’re too aggressive at following a retargeted user across the web, they may get annoyed, and that’s the exact opposite of what you want.